eclipse-openj9/openj9-docs/docs/dump_javadump.md

     - the VM runs out of memory
 - If your application hangs, you can trigger the generation of a Java dump by sending a SIGQUIT signal (`kill -3`) to the VM.

-    :fontawesome-solid-pencil-alt:{: .note aria-hidden="true"} **Note:** On Windows, if you started the VM in a console window you can force the VM to produce a Java dump in response to a SIGBREAK signal
+    :fontawesome-solid-pencil-alt:{: .note aria-hidden="true"} **Note:** On Windows&reg;, if you started the VM in a console window you can force the VM to produce a Java dump in response to a SIGBREAK signal
     (Ctrl-Break keyboard combination).
-If you didn't start in a console window, there is no equivalent to a Linux `kill` command on Windows&reg; for sending signals.
+If you didn't start in a console window, there is no equivalent to a Linux `kill` command on Windows for sending signals.
     The only option here is to trigger a full system dump by finding the VM process in the **Processes** tab of the Windows Task Manager and clicking
     **Create dump file**.